Roll the Bones: Side two

 "Heresy" is a more straightforward rock song with a rhythm that Lee described as a "heart beat pulse" that reflected some of Peart's lyrical ideas for it.
 Peart was inspired by the events surrounding the fall of Communism in eastern Europe in the early 1990s and people regaining their freedoms.

-"Ghost of a Chance" features Lifeson playing a PRS guitar.
-He rated his solo on the track as one of his best.
+"Ghost of a Chance" features Lifeson playing a PRS guitar, and he rated his solo on the track as one of his best.
 Lyrically the song is based on the compromises that one makes in a relationship to make it work.
-Peart was particularly proud of his words for it as he had written a love song that avoided cliches in more typical, sentimental love song lyrics.
+Peart was particularly proud of his words for it, as he had written a love song that avoided the clichés of more typical, sentimental love song lyrics.

-Lee said that despite the fun involved in writing "You Bet Your Life", it was the most difficult to record, partly due to getting a balance in the chorus between the vocals and the vocal melody.
+Lee said that, despite the fun involved in writing "You Bet Your Life", it was the most difficult to record, partly due to getting a balance in the chorus between the vocals and the vocal melody.
 It was also hard to mix, and Lee "never felt confident that we actually nailed [it]."

-Release
+Release and promotion

 Roll the Bones was released on September 3, 1991.
 It marked a return to commercial success for the band, reaching No. 3 in the US, their highest charting album since Moving Pictures (1981).
-No. 10 in the UK, and No. 11 in Canada.
-"Dreamline" reached No. 1 on the US Billboard Album Rock Tracks.
+It also reached No. 10 in the UK and No. 11 in Canada.
+"Dreamline" reached No. 1 on the US Billboard Album Rock Tracks chart.
 In 1992, "Where's My Thing?
 (Part IV, "Gangster of Boats" Trilogy)" became Rush's second song to be nominated for a Grammy Award for Best Rock Instrumental Performance.
 The song lost to "Cliffs of Dover" by Eric Johnson, who opened for Rush on the 1991 leg of the Roll the Bones Tour.

-Rush supported the album with the Roll the Bones Tour between October 1991 and July 1992, covering Canada, the United States, mainland Europe and the UK.
+Rush toured the album between October 1991 and July 1992, covering Canada, the United States, mainland Europe and the UK.
 As they had a productive and positive experience making the album, they were keen to go on the road and tour the album and toured longer than they had for Presto.